The Devilling Process (Training as an Advocate)

 There will be an opportunity to redo an assessment should you not pass on your first attempt.

 Yes, although it is advisable to have a clear idea of which areas of law you may like to work in so that you can take advantage of as many opportunities to learn more about those while you devil.
-You may also decide to do only criminal work and there are stables at Faculty that concentrate solely in this area.
+You may also decide to do only criminal work and there are stables at Faculty who specialise in this area.

 Most obviously, you will need to leave your employment, make arrangements with a devilmaster, and pass the entrance exams.
 You will need to register with the Information Commissioner’s Office as a data controller and pay the annual fee of around £40.
 You will also have to arrange with the Law Society of Scotland to be removed from the roll of solicitors and give up your practising certificate.